The Grey's Anatomy Spinoff Finally Has a Title & It Is...

 While it did take some time for the producers and ABC to land on a title, star Jason George wasn't too bothered by the delay because, in his mind, it only helped to remind the audience that the new drama is connected to such a beloved series.
 "Right now everybody just refers to us as the Grey's Anatomy spinoff, which is perfect because it helps remind everybody that we live in the same universe as Grey's Anatomy," he told E!
 News earlier this month.
 "And I'm a fan of the show, as well as having been on it, so I'm happy about that."

-TK follows George's Ben Warren as he hangs up his scrubs and embarks on his new career as a firefighter at the firehouse just three blocks away from Grey Sloan Memorial.
+Station 19 follows George's Ben Warren as he hangs up his scrubs and embarks on his new career as a firefighter at the firehouse just three blocks away from Grey Sloan Memorial.
 He shares the spotlight with Rosewood alum Jaina Lee Ortiz, who fills the Meredith Grey-like role of Andy Herrera.
 The show also stars Jay Hayden, Barrett Doss, Okieriete Onaodowan, Alberto Frezza, Danielle Savre, Grey Damon, and Miguel Sandoval.

 Now it's time to hear from you!
 Do you think Station 19 is the perfect title for the Grey's Anatomy spinoff?
 Tweet us your thoughts at @eonlineTV and @billynillesduh!